70 Pine Street: History

-Henry Latham Doherty became successful by operating numerous companies in the manufactured-gas and electric utility sectors in the late 19th and early 20th centuries.
-He formed the Cities Service Company as a "light, heat, and power" firm in 1910, and Doherty's business interests grew extensively in subsequent years.
-At the time, his main offices were located at 60 Wall Street (built 1905 and demolished 1975), which he had occupied since 1906, and was located just south of the present building site.
+Henry Latham Doherty had gained his wealth by leading numerous companies in the manufactured gas and electric utility sectors in the late 19th and early 20th centuries.
+He formed the Cities Service Company as a utility firm in 1910, and Doherty's business interests grew extensively in subsequent years.
+At the time, his main offices were located at 60 Wall Street (built 1905 and demolished 1975), just south of 70 Pine Street's site, which he had occupied since 1906.
 This structure measured 15 stories high at its front, on Wall Street, and 27 stories high at its rear, on Pine Street.

 Development

 Planning

-Doherty, who already owned several Lower Manhattan properties, purchased 60 Wall Street in December 1924 with the aim of expanding the structure.
+Doherty, who already owned several Lower Manhattan properties, purchased 60 Wall Street in December 1924 to expand the structure.
 Thomas J. George of Clinton & Russell presented plans in March 1927 for a modern slab-like structure on Wall Street.
 That October, George modified the plans, which now called for a 60-story structure shaped like a turret.
 Doherty formed the Pine Street Realty Company in January 1929, having failed to develop "a great business centre" near Battery Park.
-The firm of Clinton & Russell were retained as architects and proposed two plans for the site: a simple slab rising from the ground and a Gothic Revival design rising 60 floors.
-The New York City Department of Buildings rejected the proposed structure on Wall Street.
+Clinton & Russell were hired as architects and proposed two plans for the site: a simple slab rising from the ground and a Gothic Revival design rising 60 floors.
+The New York City Department of Buildings rejected these plans.